lifespikes/snp/rfcs/2022-12-06-coupled-central-modules-integration.md

 Some of these downsides could be offset by enforcing "banned code" rules for code that is too magical, or writing custom PHPStan rules, but overall, it would require discretion from all developers when building into the integration layer.

 ### Unanswered Questions
-- Most of all I would like to define WHAT the tolerance or criterion is for a "central module", as well as what limitations there should be.
-Central modules should be a single resource or two at most, otherwise, it defeats the purpose of assisting integration and instead becomes an excuse to avoid abstraction.
 - Second, thinking about bi-directional or proxy relations.
 Modules are decoupled, and cannot depend on each other, but database design sometimes requires this.
 Proxy models like `LeadMessage` can assist with this problem, but also present their own problems.